playgrdstar/time_series_python/README.md

-# Introduction to Expected Shortfall
+# Introduction to Time Series Analysis

-Quick introduction to Expected Shortfall
+Introduction to time series analysis in Python